• Skip to primary navigation

 1 - Honey

-Honey, often referred to as “nature’s sweetener,” is the oldest known sweetener and has been used for thousands of years.
-It boasts a distinct floral taste that can elevate the flavors in any dish or drink.
+Honey, often referred to as "nature's sweetener," is the oldest known sweetener and has been used for thousands of years (produced by honey bees, Apis mellifera, from flower nectar).
+It has a distinct floral taste that can improve the flavors in any dish or drink.

-When choosing honey as a malt syrup substitute, it’s important to select one that complements the intended flavor of your recipe — wildflower, clover, or chestnut honey, for example.
+When choosing honey as a malt syrup substitute, it's important to select one that goes with the intended flavor of your recipe - wildflower, clover, or chestnut honey, for example.

 Use honey as a malt syrup substitute by swapping it out at a 1-to-1 ratio.
 This applies in most recipes, but it's a good idea to start by using less and adjusting to taste, as honey can be sweeter and more potent in flavor than malt syrup.